motopress/getwid/readme.txt

 WordPress Blocks by Getwid can be easily styled to match your theme with a free Getwid Style Kit we created specifically for you.
 It comes with useful theme support snippets and CSS classes to help you simplify and accelerate the development process of your themes built with Getwid and Gutenberg blocks.

 [Download Getwid Style Kit](https://github.com/motopress/getwid-style-kit)

+### Automated content generation with AI Assistant

+The Getwid AI Assistant block will instantly generate high-quality content for you right in the WordPress block editor.

+Powered by the open-source artificial intelligence (AI) technologies, this block is made to save you time and resources on crafting compelling headings, writing blog posts, building tables and overall creating more professional content of various types.

 ### Pre-designed templates and blocks